AGLDWG/guidelines/PID-IRI-Guidelines-v2.2.md

     * if the resource is not ready, else approval status set to `reserved`
   * if collisions are found, approval status set to `invalid`
   * *Submitter* notified
-* *Submitting Organization* is free to use allocated IRIs
+* *Submitting Organization* is free to use allocated PIDs

 In the event of more than one request for the same `dataset-id`, application precedent wins, so the first application for a particular `dataset-id`, if successful, will be awarded it.
 Precedents is determined by date of application completion, not date of application lodgement.
 This is to prevent intentional or accidental IRI squatting with applications that cannot be, or are not, implemented.
 This is also true for other resource types and for their respective IDs.